-Peppermint tea is actually an infusion, as it doesn’t contain any tea from the Camellia Sinensis plant (although you can find green tea and peppermint blends that are quite delicious).
+This tea is actually an infusion, as it doesn’t contain any tea from the Camellia sinensis plant (although you can find green tea and peppermint blends that are quite delicious).
 It’s made by infusing pieces of peppermint leaves in hot water, and then straining out the leaves and consuming the water.

 You can make peppermint infusions from fresh peppermint, even the kind you grow in your garden, or using more convenient tea bags that are filled with dried peppermint leaves.

 There are numerous types of mints, so avoid any vaguely labelled “mint tea” types and focus on those called “peppermint”.
 Otherwise, you may end up drinking spearmint, wild mint, fieldmint, or a blend of them all.
 There are over 25 different varieties from the mint (Mentha) genus, and peppermint (Piperita) is just one of them.
 See mint types below for more info.

 It’s minty, that’s for sure!
 Peppermint is a common flavouring for toothpastes, chewing gum, and hard sweets, like candy canes.
 But these mint flavours are usually sweetened.
 Real peppermint has less sweetness and more menthol.

 Menthol is that bright cold flavour that clears your nose and freshens in your throat.
 Peppermint has a lot of menthol in it, along with subtle sweetness, and slight green leafy-ness (if you know what I mean).

 You should brew lightly, to reduce the menthol and create a subtle flavour… or you can be brew strongly to really clear a cold and freshen your mouth.

 That’s part of the beauty of this!
 With chewing gum and toothpaste, it’s all or nothing.
 But with this infusion, you can control how strong the flavour becomes.
 I prefer my peppermint tisane quite light.